deta/space-docs/src/content/docs/use/space-apps/domains.md

 You can also assign a **Custom Domain** name you own to any app you've installed.
 For example, if you own `deta.pizza` you can use it to address one of your apps.
 Custom Domains will work alongside the Default Domain assigned to your app; an app will have two valid addresses).
 If you don't have your own domain, you can buy one from a domain name registrar such as [Cloudflare](https://www.cloudflare.com/products/registrar/), [Porkbun](https://porkbun.com/), or [Namecheap](https://www.namecheap.com/).

-To add a Custom Domain to an app you've installed, click the `...` from the App's Tile on your Canvas to open the Settings menu.
+To add a Custom Domain to an app you've installed, click the `...` from the App's Tile on your Horizon to open the Settings menu.
 Then switch to the “Domains” tab and click “Add Domain”.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:500px;" src="/docs_assets/use/domains-2.png"/></div>